Holic75/Baldurs-gate-dnd-3.5/README.md

 – Gets one bonus feat at level 1 and every 3 levels thereafter.
 – May Sneak attack for increased damage: 1d6 at level 3 + 1d6 every 4 levels thereafter.
 – At 1st level gets Armor Training which increases max dexterity AC bonus from any armor by 1 and reduces penalty to thieving skills by 10%.
 Max dexterity AC bonus is further increased by 1 at and skill penalties are reduced by 10% at level 4 and every 4 levels thereafter (up to a maximum of +5 increase in max AC bonus and -50% decrease of thieving skill penalty at level 16).
-– Starting from level 5 every hit of Fighter/Thief has 10% chance to slow the target for 1d4 rounds.
+– Starting from level 5 every hit of Fighter/Thief has 5% + 1% per level chance to slow the target for 1d4 rounds.
-– Starting from level 10 every hit of Fighter/Thief has additional 10% chance to blind the target for 1d4 rounds.
+– Starting from level 10 every hit of Fighter/Thief has additional 5% + 1% per level chance to blind the target for 1d4 rounds.
-– Starting from level 15 every hit of Fighter/Thief has additional 10% chance to make the target Sickened for 1d4 rounds (-2 to THAC0, Damage and all Savingthorws).
+– Starting from level 15 every hit of Fighter/Thief has additional 5% + 1% per level chance to make the target Sickened for 1d4 rounds (-2 to THAC0, Damage and all Savingthorws).
 – Hit Die: d8
 – Medium THAC0/APR progression, High Savingthrows vs. Death, vs. Polymorph, vs. Breath Weapon and vs. Wand